Blog

 Drew County, Arkansas is in USDA Hardiness Zone 8b.
 The average last spring frost is March 18 and first fall frost is November 10.

-Drew County County sits in USDA Zone 8b.
+Drew County sits in USDA Zone 8b.
 Freesia grows reliably in zones 8a through 11b, so it's a good fit here.

-Can Freesia grow in Drew County County's climate?
+Can Freesia grow in Drew County's climate?

 🌱